Eligibility:

 -

-Prospective students may contact Robert Hamers, Desiree Bates, or A.J.
-Boydston prior to applying to answer any questions and to verify that this program is right for you.
+Prospective students may contact Robert Hamers, Desiree Bates, or Sam Pazicni prior to applying to answer any questions and to verify that this program is right for you.

 By applying to the ACS Bridge Program: